dreispt/anygrate/README.rst

 When running migration, you may encounter a ``csv.Error: field larger than field limit``.
 This is due to the csv module limiting the csv field size to 128k by default.
+The default value has been increased to 20MB.
 If this is not enough for your migration, you can increase the limit by inserting a direct call to ``csv.field_size_limit()``.

 For example::